 When doing trim with small materials, brad nailers might not be your best choice.
 Specifically, the gauge value may end up splitting the wood surface with soft materials.

 The nail holes will leave a visible mark though it’s not that large that it would seem troublesome.
-You would need to fill or stain it to keep the aesthetics, but it will still leave a mark unto where it is.
+You would need to fill or stain it to keep the aesthetics, but it will still leave a mark on where it is.

 Pin Nailer: Pros & Cons

 The usage of pin nailers depends on which type of project.
-However, alongside it there are benefits and cons that you may encounter as well.
+However, alongside it, there are benefits and cons that you may encounter as well.
 To have additional insight, here are the ups and downs in its functions:

 Does Not Split Wood